Internal Medicine Residency

-Note: Passage of USMLE Step 3 is a requirement for promotion to PGY-3 level.
+Note: A passing score on USMLE Step 3 is a requirement for promotion to PGY-2 level.

 Eligibility & Requirements

-Interviews are required and are by invitation only from the Residency Selection Committee.
-Interviews will not be offered until receipt of all of the above documents.
-Interviews are in the mornings and include attendance at either noon conference or Grand Rounds and a tour where you can freely and privately discuss the residency with a current house officer.
+Interviews are required and are by invitation only from the program.
+Interviews will not be offered until all requirements are met and all documents received.
+Interviews last until midafternoon and include attendance at morning report and noon conference and a tour of Nashville General Hospital where applicants can freely and privately discuss the residency with a current resident.

 - Applicants must be a graduate of an LCME approved medical school in the United States or an international school recognized by the State of California.

 - Graduation date is preferred to have been within the last five years of the beginning date of the PGY year (July 1st), but we will consider up to 10 years.

 - Applicants must have successfully passed USMLE Step 1, Step 2 CK and Step 2 CS* exams before being offered an interview.

 - Applicants must have no prior United States residency experience in any field of medicine.